readthedocs/readthedocs.org/docs/user/guides/setup/configuration-file.rst

         Using another documentation tool than the ones shown here?

         You can overwrite the commands of your documentation tool in a similar fashion shown in the Docusaurus template.
-        We recommend looking at :ref:`build-customization:build_commands_introduction` for a more complete introduction to setting up a custom documentation tool.
+        We recommend looking at :ref:`build_commands_introduction` for a more complete introduction to setting up a custom documentation tool.

         Meanwhile, we are brewing together templates for additional documentation tools, and we very much welcome you to proposals in `our GitHub issue tracker <https://github.com/readthedocs/readthedocs.org/issues>`__ 🍰️